paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/strategy_data_source_methods.md

 It is up to each entity to analyse the possibility to use the models issued from such data sources in the space context.

-In addition, if a model coming from a source different from the sources mentioned in this handbook needs to be assessed, it is up to the user to determine its level of applicability for space and the level of confidence.
+In addition, if a model coming from a source different from the sources mentioned in this handbook needs to be assessed, it is up to the user to determine its level of applicability for space and the {term}`level of confidence <Level of confidence>`.

 **Use of test data from manufacturers**